-Garden sleepers are a bedding piece that sits flat on top of the earth, grass, pavement etc and essentially supports itself.
-It is different from a joist which is placed horizontally along its edge and typically supported at both ends.
+Garden sleepers are a traditional bedding piece that sits flat on top of the earth, grass, pavement etc and supports itself.
+It is different to a joist which is placed horizontally along its edge and typically supported at both ends.

-They are commonly referred to as “railway sleepers” due to their historic use to support tracks across our railway networks.
+Although now a popular part of landscaping, they are referred to as “railway sleepers” due to their historic use to support tracks across our railway networks.
 These days, garden sleepers have generally been replaced by concrete alternatives.

 How long do Wood Sleepers last?

 How long wooden sleepers last depends largely on what species of wood used and how they are treated, as well as the environmental conditions that they are subjected to throughout their life.

 As a rule, hardwood oak sleepers tend to last the longest naturally with an expected lifespan of around 100 years.
 An untreated softwood will last for between three and five years if it sits on the ground, whilst treated softwoods can last between 20 and 30 years if they are maintained correctly.

 What wood is used to make Railway Sleepers?

 In the UK, railway sleepers were traditionally made from spruce, pine or fir mix conifers as these were the predominant species available locally when train tracks were originally being laid.
 Whilst softwoods remain the most popular option for sleepers, oak sleepers are also an option if you are looking for something more durable.

 All wood used to create our sleepers is sourced from sustainable woodlands.